 Inger O'Callaghan, Headteacher

-Inger has been Head Teacher at Glenfrome for 3 years, having previously been a teacher and Local Authority consultant all over Bristol, raising children’s attainment in Maths and English.
+Inger has been Head Teacher at Glenfrome since September 2012, having previously been a teacher and Local Authority consultant all over Bristol, raising children’s attainment in Maths and English.

 “I absolutely love being Headteacher at Glenfrome, because all the staff, families and especially children are so fantastic!”